ians-c/Power-Meter/README.md

 <img src="img/Power2.gif">
 </p>

+## Derivation of Variables
+"Instantaneous" velocity, acceleration, and slope of incline are calculated from longitude, latitude, and elevation within the gpx file.
+Mass of rider and bike are taken as inputs.
+Wind magnitude and direction are extracted from nearby weather stations using Meteostat API.
+The rolling coefficient _C<sub>rr</sub>_ is dependent on the width and quality of tires.
+The default is 0.004, the typically value for a standard road bike.
+The drag coefficient _C<sub>d</sub>_, by default is 0.4

 # Results
 To test the accuracy of this model, the calculated output power was compared to power meter data in three different rides.